pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

     If you are using a version of Concourse prior to v6.7.9, you must use the Ubuntu Bionic based image.

-## Semantic Versioning
+## Semantic versioning
 This product uses [semantic versioning][semver] 2.0.0
 to describe the impact of changes to our concourse tasks.
 In order to take advantage of semantic versioning, we must declare an API.

 The following are considered part of our API:

-- Our concourse tasks':
+- Our concourse tasks:

     - inputs and outputs (including the format/required information in config files)
     - specified parameters